usnistgov/NIST_Micro_Genomic_RM_Data/MG001/ref_genome/README.md

 Changes made to v0.001 by Pilon V 1.12 using Illumina MiSeq data (SRR1555296-SRR1555311)

 ### v1.00
 Re-running Pilon V with Illumina MiSeq data identified an additional SNP.
+Reference genome version used for RM characterization, Fall 2016 release.